 In addition to the Brocken, Auerbachs Keller in Leipzig is another location to which a scene was dedicated in FAUST.

-With a total of almost 800 performances, “FAUST – The Rock Opera” is the version of FAUST most played of all time.
+With almost 800 performances, “FAUST – The Rock Opera” is most-performed the version of Goethes FAUST.

 Falko Illing is the actor of Mephisto.
 He done all performances since the premiere in 1997.

-Music, Libretto, Translation in English & Staging of “FAUST – The Rock Opera” by
+Music, Libretto, Staging and Translation in English of “FAUST – The Rock Opera” by

 Dr. Rudolf Volz